Wycliffe-USA/rtt-linguiflow/README.md

 #### Running the development environment

 After downloading the repo, ensure you have Vagrant installed and a compatible hypervisor.
+After installing vagrant, install the [vagrant-librarian-puppet](https://github.com/mhahn/vagrant-librarian-puppet) plugin by running `vagrant plugin install vagrant-librarian-plugin`.
+This is a necessary step for the puppet provisioner, keeps the repo small, and keeps modules up to date.

-From the webserver director, run `vagrant up` to start the linguiflow VM and begin provisioning.
-After the VM provisions, the webserver will start on port 3000.
+After doing that, from the webserver directory, run `vagrant up` to start the linguiflow VM and begin provisioning.
+After the VM provisions, the webserver will automatically start on port 3000.